shyras/osweb/readme.md

 Copyright 2016-2018 Jaap Bos (@shyras), Daniel Schreij (@dschreij), and Sebastiaan Mathôt (@smathot)

+Warning!
+This repository is no longer active and has been moved to smathot/osweb.

 ## About

 OSWEB is an online runtime for OpenSesame experiments.
 OpenSesame is a open-source program for creating behavioral experiments.
 For more information, see: